campus-concert/campus-concert.github.io/index.md

 ![](images/edituser.png)

 ### Browse Profiles Page
-Users can browse other users' profiles.
+Users can browse other users' profiles.<br>
 [/browse-all-profiles](https://campus-concert.com/browse-all-profiles)
 ![](images/browseprofiles.png)

-Users can enlarge other users' profiles and send them messages (This URL uses a profiles ID.
+Users can enlarge other users' profiles and send them messages<br>
+(This URL uses a profile's ID.
 Access this page by clicking "View Details" on a profile.)
 ![](images/viewprofile.png)

 ### Admin Home Page
-More admin features will be added in the future.
+More admin features will be added in the future.<br>
+(Note: you must be logged in as an admin to access this page)<br>
 [/adminhome](https://campus-concert.com/adminhome)
 ![](images/adminhome.png)